 The 18th and 19th century were no exception to the rule either, and as the American economy grew with real-estate and plantation investment several bubbles burst:

 - The 18th century saw a serious market correction with what is called “The Panic of 1796-1797.”
-This also referred to as when the land speculation bubble burst, which marked the US’s first real estate and stock market crash.
+This also refers to the era when the land speculation bubble burst.
+The event marked the US’s first real estate and stock market crash.

 Why did this correction happen?

 The US was in the throws extensive of land development, as well as trying to recover from the rampant inflation caused by the Revolutionary War.
 At the same time, Britain feared the threat of war with France.
 This resulted in individuals withdrawing their investments.
-With the combined stress to the market of American expansionism and the fear of solvency in the Bank of England, the market was forced into a correction.
+The market was forced into a correction with the combined stress on the market of American expansionism.
+The fear of solvency in the Bank of England added to the economic stress.